Inside: Expecting a baby boy? Buckle up! Here are 48 things you need to know about being a boy mom

 31. Their clothes don’t last

 Ripped pants and shirts are a regular occurrence.
+Moms of boys learn to deal with it.

 32. Boys will want to wear the same outfit all week